brenolf/polyjuice/README.md

 ## Contributing
 Contributions are always welcome!
 If you want to have a better understanding about the conversion files, I encourage you to take a look at [the conversion page](/doc/DICTIONARIES.md).
 You can also check the rules discarded when [parsing JSCS](/doc/JSCS.md), [parsing JSHint](/doc/JSHINT.md) and [parsing ESLint](/doc/ESLINT.md).

+## Versions used
+This are the versions used for the most of the rules.
+As time went by, new rules were added and fixed, which means these versions could be slightly different.

+* ESLInt: `v1.7.2`
+* JSCS: `v2.0.0`
+* JSHint: `v2.8.0`

 ## License
 MIT